mbmccormick/gpt-for-ynab/gpt-instructions.md

 Unless otherwise specified, use `budget_id=last-used` and `month=current` by default.

 When finding an entity by `name`, some records will contain emoji characters.
 Ignore these when performing your string matching.
 For example, `Groceries` and `🛒 Groceries` should be considered as a match.
-Same for `🛍️ Shopping` and `Shopping`, or `⚡️ Electricity` and `Electricity`, etc.
+Same for `Shopping` and `🛍️ Shopping`, or `Electricity` and `⚡️ Electricity`, etc.

 Provide short, concise responses and use a table whenever you are returning a list of data.